 Day 5 – Train to Haridwar

-By all means, stay a day or two in Delhi to take in the sights, including the Red Fort, Humayun’s Tomb and Lodi Gardens (check out this post from globetotting.com for more ideas).
+By all means, stay a day or two in Delhi to take in the sights, including the Red Fort, Humayun’s Tomb, Lodi Gardens, or even Safdarjung Tomb (check out this post from globetotting.com for more ideas).
 However, we felt the boys had perhaps seen enough palaces and forts and after a lazy morning, jumped on the 11am train to Haridwar.
 It’s supposed to only be a 5.5 hour journey.
 However, our train didn’t get in till 6pm, so we only really had time for dinner and bed once we had arrived at the hotel.

 Where we stayed: Krishna Ji Hotel.
 Clean, comfortable rooms, friendly staff and a great rooftop restaurant.
 The double bed was a bit of a squeeze for us all to fit in to though.